-NCI tells us 6 out of every 10 people said their family member helped make the service plan.
+NCI tells us 7 out of every 10 people said their family member helped make the service plan.

-Did someone in your family, other than the person receiving services, help make the service plan?
+Did someone in your family help make the service plan?

-NCI tells us 9 out of every 10 people said they or another family member (not the person receiving services) helped make the service plan.
-Sometimes people want to talk with their support workers and case managers.
-NCI asked if family could contact support workers and case managers when they wanted to.
+NCI tells us 9 out of every 10 people said they or another family member helped make the service plan.

+Sometimes people want to talk with their support workers and service coordinators.
+NCI asked if family could contact support workers when they wanted to.